CIS565-Fall-2019/Project5-DirectX-Procedural-Raytracing/README.md

 # Overview

+Special thanks to Ziad.
+He is probably sick of seeing me in his OH and on Piazza.
+Without him I would have thrown my desktop out the window.

 In this project we used DirectX12 to implement a basic path tracer.
-In this homework we were asked to implement the CPU side of DirectX12  as well as the GPU logic of raytracing in DirectX12.Below you will see some animations of the ray tracer in motion.
+In this homework we were asked to implement the CPU side of DirectX12  as well as the GPU logic of raytracing in DirectX12.
+Below you will see some animations of the ray tracer in motion.

 ![](images/sceenshot.PNG)